MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/info-protect-client.md

 Before you install the client, check that you have the required operating system versions and applications for the Azure Information Protection client: [Requirements for Azure Information Protection](../get-started/requirements-azure-rms.md).
 In addition, for the preview version of the client, computers running Windows 7 SP1 require [KB 2533623](https://support.microsoft.com/en-us/kb/2533623), which can be installed after the client is installed.
 If this update is required and not installed, you will be prompted to install it.

-Installations that require local administrative permissions:

-- The General Availability version

-- The preview version with Office 2010

 ## To install the Azure Information Protection client manually

+> [!NOTE]
+> Installations that require local administrative permissions:
+>
+> - The General Availability version
+>
+> - The preview version with Office 2010

 1. After you have [downloaded the client](https://www.microsoft.com/en-us/download/details.aspx?id=53018), run the executable, such as **AzInfoProtection.exe**.
 Follow the prompts to install the client and related software:

     - The General Availability version installs the Azure Information Protection bar for the Office applications.